5 min read

 For most people, it’s a temporary alteration of their eating patterns to achieve short-term goals.
 But traditionally, the word diet means a way of life, and every animal on this planet has one.

-Nutrition expert Eric Edmeades explains we all have certain nutritional requirements.
+Nutrition expert Eric Edmeades explains that we all have certain nutritional requirements.
 There are certain vitamins, minerals, and amino acids we need, and your health is far more determined by making sure that you meet these requirements.

 If you fail to have a human diet, you get physically and mentally sick and can even develop anxiety.